-After the initial discovery of p35, to understand its distribution and diversity, its presence in other baculoviruses was investigated.
-This involved a granulovirus (CpGV) and an NPV, OpMNPV, that had been shown to have a deletion at the position where p35 was predicted to be located (19).
+After the initial discovery of P35, to understand its distribution and diversity, its presence in other baculoviruses was investigated.
+This involved a granulovirus (CpGV) and an NPV, OpMNPV, that had been shown to have a deletion at the position where p35 was predicted to be located [21].
 Complementation was used to rescue an AcMNPV mutant deleted for p35.
-Unexpectedly, in both these viruses, a gene other than p35 was found to compensate for the lack of p35 (20, 21).
-This gene apoptosis called inhibitor of was Subsequently, in contrast to the limited distribution of p35, iap homologs were found in genomes of almost all baculovirus.
+Unexpectedly. in both these viruses, a gene other than p35 was found to compensate for the lack of p35 [22, 23].
+This gene was called inhibitor of apoptosis (iap).
+Subsequently, in contrast to the limited distribution of p35, iap orthologs were found in genomes of almost all baculovirus.
 Homologs are also found in other insect viruses such as entomopox and irridoviruses, and they are also widely distributed in eukaryotes, from yeast to mammals.

-addition to their widespread distribution throughout eukaryotes where it is often present in multiple copies, five lineages of iap genes (iap 1-5) have been identified in baculoviruses.
-Often an individual baculovirus will have representatives of several iap groups in their genomes, e.g., OpMNPV has representatives of iap -1, 2, 3, and 4 (22).
-In addition, some viruses have two members of one of the lineages (23).
-The distribution of iap lineages is as follows: iap-1 is only found in Group I NPVs, iap-2 is present in both Group I and II NPVs, iap-3 is found in Group I, II, GVs and hymenopteran NPVs, iap-4 is present only in a few genomes (3 Group I and 1 Group II NPVs as of 2007), and the iap-5 lineage appears to be confined to granulovirus genomes and is present in all but one of the GV genomes sequenced.
-In the exception, AdorGV, two members of the iap-3 lineage are present (23).
-Although the genomes of CpGV and OpMNPV were not completely sequenced when their iap genes were initially identified, both of these were later found to be members of the iap-3 lineage.
-Subsequently, iap-3 orthologs have also been shown to be antiapoptotic in other baculoviruses (24, 25) (see below).
+In addition to their widespread distribution throughout eukaryotes where it is often present in multiple copies, five lineages of iap genes (iap 1-5) have been identified in baculoviruses.
+Often individual baculovirus will have representatives of several iap groups in their genomes, e.g., OpMNPV has representatives of iap -1, 2, 3, and 4 [24].
+In addition, some viruses have two members of one of the lineages [25].
+The distribution of iap lineages is as follows: iap-1 is only found in Group I NPVs, iap-2 is present in both Group I and II NPVs. iap-3 is found in Group I, II, GVs and hymenopteran NPVs, iap-4 is present only in a few genomes (3 Group I and 1 Group II NPVs as of 2007), and the iap-5 lineage appears to be confined to granulovirus genomes and is present in all but one of the GV genomes sequenced as of 2008. exception, AdorGV, two members of the iap-3 lineage are present [25].
+Although the genomes of CpGV and OpMNPV were not completely sequenced when their iap genes were initially identified, both of these were later found to be members of the jap-3 lineage.
+Subsequently. iap-3 orthologs have also been shown to be antiapoptotic in other baculoviruses [26, 27] (see below). lap-3 genes are closely related to iap genes of insects.
+For example OpMNPV IAP-3 is 57% identical to IAP from B. mori indicating that the iap gene was likely captured by viruses on one or more occasions.
+In addition, iap from S. frugiperda has similar properties to IAP-3 in terms of its structure and function [28].
 The role of other iap genes in baculovirus biology is not clear.
 In EppoMNPV, deletion of the iap-1 gene, delayed the onset, but did not prevent apoptosis induced by actinomycin.
-However the iap-2 homolog from this virus was found to have anti apoptotic activity when expressed from a CMV promoter in S. frugiperda cells (26).
+However the iap-2 ortholog from this virus was found to have antiapoptotic activity when expressed from a CMV promoter in S. frugiperda cells [29].